 Josh Navarro: How would you describe your style?

-JN: What are your favorite shops in the city?
+JN: What are you favorite shops in the city and online?

 EO: I’m always online getting ideas from Lookbook.nu and I frequently shop at Forever 21 and H&M. I’ve recently gotten back into shopping at Ross, Marshall’s, and TJ Maxx.
 A lot of my jewelry is from accessories stores like Francesca’s, Lou Lou’s, Luna, or random boutiques I stumble into.
 One of my favorite necklaces is a Ritz Cracker I got from a boutique in Philly.

 JN: What brands are you wearing right here?